Mostafa-wael/Azure-Python-SDK-Guide-for-Beginners/README.md

     nic = create_network_interface(resource_group_name, location, subnet, network_client)
     vm = create_virtual_machine(resource_group_name, location, compute_client, network_client, nic)
 ```

+You can also check that the resources were created by running: `az resource list --output table`

 ### Step 7: delete the resources
 This function deletes the virtual machine, network interface, virtual network, and resource group created in the previous functions using their respective management clients.